 Written by Luciano Narvaez

-The following is a project that creates a personal record of Eusebio Saretta’s journey of his immigration from Italy to Canada through the telling of his wife Rose Marie Saretta and Maria Pia Prigione.
+The following is a project that creates a personal record of Eusebio Saretta’s journey of his immigration from Italy to Canada through the the words of his wife Rose Marie Saretta and Maria Pia Prigione.

 Table of Contents

-Throughout history, there are many stories that are often overlooked, hidden in the memories and archives of individuals waiting to shed light upon them.
+Throughout history, there are many stories that are often overlooked, hidden in the memories and personal archives of individuals waiting to shed light upon their experiences and others in their communities.
 The journey of Eusebio Saretta’s immigration to Ontario, Canada from Italy is an important story worth exploring that can share the ups and downs of assimilation into Canada and how Canada’s multicultural identity is truly upheld.
-On October 26, 2022, I had the honour of being invited into the home of Eusebio’s wife, Rose-Marie Saretta accompanied by their daughter Maria Pia Prigione with the goal of conducting a semi-structured interview to learn of Eusebio’s journey to Canada.
-In doing so, I was able to create a personal record of Eusebio and study firsthand the experiences of Italian immigration having obtained photographs and primary records from his family.
+On October 26, 2022, I had the honour of being invited into the home of Eusebio’s wife, Rose-Marie Saretta accompanied by their daughter Maria Pia Prigione with the goal of conducting a semi-structured interview to learn about Eusebio’s journey to Canada.
+In doing so, I was able to create a personal record of Eusebio and study firsthand the experiences of Italian immigration, having obtained photographs and primary records from his family.
 My goal is to further advance the study of Italian immigration and to shed an always-burning light on the compelling story of Eusebio Saretta.

 The interview follows Eusebio Saretta’s daughter Maria Pia Prigione and her mother Rose Marie interviewed by Luciano Narvaez.
-The interview took place on October 26, 2022, in the home of Rose Marie in Guelph, Ontario.
+The interview took place on October 26, 2022 in the home of Rose Marie in Guelph, Ontario.
 Eusebio first arrived to New York in 1955 by ship with his family (mother, sister, and brother), from where he took a train to Niagara falls to enter Canada.
-Eventually making his way to the Toronto station, Eusebio and his family were then picked up by relatives to their new home of Guelph, Ontario.
-Throughout the interview, Maria and her mother look back to reflect on Eusebio’s life, sharing different ways he encountered Canada’s multiculturalism in his journey while sharing unique Italian traditions that were practiced.
+Eventually making his way to the Toronto station, Eusebio and his family were then picked up by relatives and taken to their new home of Guelph, Ontario.
+Throughout the interview, Maria and her mother look back to reflect on Eusebio’s life, sharing different ways he encountered Canada’s multiculturalism in his journey while sharing unique Italian traditions that they practiced together.
 Most importantly, Maria and her mother discuss the kind of man Eusebio was and his willingness to help and take care of others.